opendocsg/slw-judgments-backfill/2014_SGHC_203/report.md

 **Whether the Defendants committed acts pursuant to an agreement between themselves**

 51     Conspiracies are usually conceived of in private.
 The agreement between the conspirators is usually tacit.
-Courts have thus inferred the existence of an agreement from the conspirators’ acts ( _OCM Opportunities Fund II, LP v Burhan Uray_ [2004] SGHC 115 at [47]).
-It has also been held that a company can, together with its controlling director, be liable for the tort of conspiracy ( _Visionhealthone Corp Pte Ltd v HD Holdings Pte Ltd and others and another appeal_ [2013] SGCA 47 at [39]).
+Courts have thus inferred the existence of an agreement from the conspirators’ acts ( _OCM Opportunities Fund II, LP v Burhan Uray_ <span class="citation">[2004] SGHC 115</span> at [47]).
+It has also been held that a company can, together with its controlling director, be liable for the tort of conspiracy ( _Visionhealthone Corp Pte Ltd v HD Holdings Pte Ltd and others and another appeal_ <span class="citation">[2013] SGCA 47</span> at [39]).

 52     On the facts before me, this was not just a case of SAA acting only through its controlling director, Tan Chee Beng.
 The Defendants did not dispute that TCM and Roger Koh were parties to what SAA and Tan Chee Beng were trying to do.